vaughanknight/UnityCore/README.md

     Debug.Log(index);
 });
 ```
 The call to `Parallel.For(int low, int high, Action)` will run the Debug.Log(index) 101 times.
-This can be handy when downloading a set of icons online.
+This can be handy when downloading a collection of online resources.
+For me it's usually when prefetching detailed information for a set of results.